Jxl-s/InstagramUnfollowers/README.md

 9. ✅ Select users to unfollow using the checkboxes

+10. 🔄 Switch to the "Changes" tab to view new followers/unfollowers and followings/unfollowings

-10. ⚙️ Customize script timings via the "Settings" button:
+11. ⚙️ Customize script timings via the "Settings" button:

     <img src="./assets/settings.png" alt="Settings screen" />